christopherkeim/rust-cli-template/README.md

 **Note that GitHub Action runners come pre-installed with cargo 1.76.0 (latest)**

+The continuous integration pipeline implemented in `ci.yaml` runs the following steps:

-1. Checks out the source code into the runner VM
+1. `Checkout`: Checks out the source code into the runner VM

-2. Formats source code
+2. `Format`: Formats the source code files

-3. Tests source code
+3. `Test`: Runs the unit tests defined in each module

-4. Builds a release binary for deployment (commented out - replace with your deployment strategy)
+4. `Build`: Builds a release binary for deployment (commented out - replace with your deployment strategy)

 # Containerization (`Dockerfile`)